 I cleaned up the wiring for the fuel pump too.
 This is a Tyco 75A relay as both fuel pumps can draw up to 30A under boost.
 While it's a nice relay, the postive leads that bolt on are exposed.
 Just removing the panel in front of it, I managed to bump it against the chassis and cause some sparks.
 I used some audio terminal covers to protect the wiring and zip tied it away from anything metal.
 I also cut one of the stud bolts shorter so it didn't poke out farther than it needed to.

-My carpet has some foot where on the drivers side.
+My carpet has some foot wear on the drivers side.
 I figured I might as well order new oem carpet while its still available.
 I've never been a fan of aftermarket carpet fitment on any car so I'm glad to find new OEM stuff.

 Both rear wheel bearings were bad when I bought the car.
 The back drivers side was the worse.
 The hub itself had enough wear to it that the new bearing could freely slide on.
 I decided to just replace both hubs for peace of mind.